-From 2004 to 2006, I developed several Microsoft Access databases for the commercial and residential lending departments of the The Village Bank in Auburndale, Massachusetts.
-The bank used my programs to close over 700 loans, which represented over $200 million worth of business.
-It was my very first entrepreneurial project, and it taught me that I was capable of building software that could have a significant impact on a business, simply by listening to people's needs.
+From 2004 to 2006, I developed several Microsoft Access databases for the commercial and residential lending departments of The Village Bank in Auburndale, Massachusetts.
+The bank used my programs to close over 700 loans, representing over $200 million worth of business.
+It was my first entrepreneurial project.
+It taught me that I could build software that could have a significant impact on a business simply by listening to people's needs.

-By the fall, my brother and I had created the first iteration of the "commercial pipeline," and during my next internship, I rolled it out to the team.
-Even though the database had all the features the bank needed, people were hesitant to use it because they found it challenging to navigate.
-Based on the team's feedback, I redesigned the software to fit better the way they worked, and it quickly became an integral part of the lending department's workflow.
+In the fall of 2004, I returned to the bank to roll out the “Commercial Pipeline" database during my second internship.
+Even though the program had all the features the bank needed, people were hesitant to use it because they found it challenging to navigate.
+Paying close attention to the commercial lending team's feedback, I completely redesigned the software to fit better the way they worked.
+It quickly became an integral part of the lending department's workflow.